calmzone/mlops4ind/README.md

      2.) it requires the update of trainer class to work properly with wandb

-       * 2a.) import wand and configure wanb in the definition of train() approx. l1308
+       * 2a.) import wand and configure wanb in the definition of train()

-       * 2b.) pass wandb config to train(self,config,...) and to _inner training loop return         inner_training_loop(config=wandb_cfg,...
+       * 2b.) pass wandb config to train(self,config,...) and to _inner_training_loop return inner_training_loop(config=wandb_cfg,...

-       * 2c.) code logging to wanbd after self.optimizer.step() in the inner training loop, approx. l1678
+       * 2c.) code logging to wanbd after self.optimizer.step() in the inner training loop

-       * 2d.) add additional functions e.g. gradient norms if you like as in the same place in the trainer
+       * 2d.) add additional KPIs e.g. gradient norms to W&B dashboard

-       * ... there is still one more glitch left - try to figure it out```
+       * ... there is still (and always) one more glitch left - try to figure it out

   Alternative 4.
-Follow [this](https://www.philschmid.de/fine-tune-a-non-english-gpt-2-model-with-huggingface) blog showcasing german language and try to teach/finetune GPT2 on danish

-Schedule and advanced exercises are available on [hedgehog](https://demo.hedgedoc.org/qCRpSmQ4RoCxLaA3diBJLQ?both)
+Follow [this](https://www.philschmid.de/fine-tune-a-non-english-gpt-2-model-with-huggingface) blog showcasing german language and try to teach/finetune GPT2 on danish.
+Even more advanced exercises (ONNX, [Torch ORT] (https://pytorch.org/ort/)) are available [here](https://demo.hedgedoc.org/qCRpSmQ4RoCxLaA3diBJLQ?both)